 Here is my Zuni Cafe Flourless Chocolate Cake.

 It’s important to make sure the bowl is very cold.
 I use my kitchen aid bowl and fill it with ice and then dry it once the bowl is cold.
 I use heavy whipping cream that is also very cold.
 If the cream isn’t cold, it may get gloopy.

 Then take a piping bag and pipe away.
 You will be amazed that your whipped cream will stay this beautiful for a few a days.
-This means you can make a lovely dessert like this flourless chocolate cake a day in advance and it will look just like this.
+This means you can make a lovely dessert like this flourless chocolate cake a day in advance and it will look look exactly the same, and taste great.

 - Make sure your bowl and heavy whipping cream are very cold.

 - Cream cheese must be at room temperature.

 - Whipped cream cheese in bowl.
 Add Confectioner's sugar.